VIZARDCLUB/Phizard-HW/README.md

-# PhobGCCv2-HW
+# Phizard-HW
-Seperate repository for the hardware used in the PhobGCC v2.0
+**!!Not yet tested!!**

 The Phizard board is licensed under CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
 This means that any changes made to the board should be made public and CHANGES.txt be updated to reflect said changes.

 The Phizard Link-V board is licensed under GPL-3.0 licence.

-# Phizard
-**!!Not yet tested!!**

 Phizard has some added features based on PhobGCC 2.0.5.
 Currently works with [PhoZL](https://github.com/sean44104/PhoZL) firmware.